Railgun-Community/waku-broadcaster-client/packages/web/README.md

 // Wait for Relayers to connect (5-10 sec) and client to collect fees.
 // Relayers broadcast fees through the privacy-safe Waku network.

-// Get relayer with lowest fee for a given ERC20 token. const selectedRelayer = await WakuRelayerClient.findBestRelayer(...)
+// Get broadcaster with lowest fee for a given ERC20 token. const selectedRelayer = await WakuRelayerClient.findBestRelayer(...)

 // Create Relayed transaction and send through selected Relayer.